Ongoing projects

 The associated strategic partner of Satu Mare County Intercommunity Development Association within this project is the town of Livada.

-Analyzing the hydroclimatic characteristics and water management practices in 12 communities, creating a model for supporting the planning of urban water management measures, testing and promoting tools through the participatory development of local action plans, feasibility studies and small investments.
+The main objective of the project: analyzing the hydroclimatic characteristics and water management practices in 12 communities, creating a model for supporting the planning of urban water management measures, testing and promoting tools through the participatory development of local action plans, feasibility studies and small investments.

 RURALL - Livable rural communities of the future – A new integrated model of governance to address the depopulation of rural areas